Vinyzu/DiscordGenerator/README.md

 Also, i coded a MouseMovement Generator, to get more realistic MotionData.
 It uses Interpolation between CaptchaImage-Coordinates to do so.

+My Playwright hCaptchaSolver can be easily plugged by replicating [check_captcha()][https://github.com/Vinyzu/DiscordGenerator/blob/main/main.py#L491] in your project.

 ## Installation